Haxinator/AcousticTrafficMonitoring/README.md

 Place the `loc` directories into the Datapreprocessing folder.
 Run the `data_preprocessing.ipynb` notebook to start extracting audio segments of cars, commerical vehicles and background noise.

-Once complete run the `spike_test.ipynb` file to convert the segements into spikes which the SNN model can use.
+Once complete run the `Audio2Spike.ipynb` file to convert the segements into spikes which the SNN model can use.

 This process can take may take a day or two to complete.